aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/06-launch-pc.md

 pcluster create hpclab-yourname -c my-cluster-config.ini
 ```

 Your cluster will take a few minutes to build.
 The creation status displays in your terminal.
-Once the cluster is ready, you should see a result similar to the one shown in the following image.
+Once the cluster is ready, you should see a result similar to the one shown in the following image:

 ![ParallelCluster creation output](/images/hpc-aws-parallelcluster-workshop/pc-create-output-new.png)

 {{% notice tip %}}
 There can be only one cluster of a given name at any time on your account.